 Aspirin and codeine can pass into breast milk and may harm a nursing baby.
 The use of codeine by some nursing mothers may lead to life-threatening side effects in the baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using aspirin and codeine.

 How should I take aspirin and codeine (Empirin Codeine)?

-If you need to have any type of surgery, tell the surgeon ahead of time that you are using aspirin and codeine.
-You may need to stop using the medicine for a short time.
+If you need surgery, tell the surgeon ahead of time that you are using aspirin and codeine.

-Keep track of how many tablets have been used from each new bottle of this medicine.
-Codeine is a drug of abuse and you should be aware if any person in the household is using this medicine improperly or without a prescription.
+Store at room temperature away from moisture, heat, and light.
+Keep track of the amount of medicine used from each new bottle.
+Codeine is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Additional Empirin Codeine Information